UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw4-hof-writeup.md

     happening inside functions like map and foldr, not in any code that you write.)

 19 Functions as values.
-Do Exercise 19 on page 199 of Build, Prove, and Compare.
+Do Exercise 19a, b, and c on page 199 of Build, Prove, and Compare.
 You cannot represent these sets using lists.
 If any part of your code to construct or to interrogate a set uses `cons, car, cdr, or null?`, you are doing the problem wrong.